Flo (group)

 Flo (commonly stylised in all uppercase) are a British girl group formed and signed with Island Records.
 The London-based group is composed of three members: Jorja Douglas, Stella Quaresma, and Renée Downer.
-The trio gained prominence for their debut song "Cardboard Box" (2022) after achieving viral popularity throughout social media, and received a silver certification by the British Phonographic Industry (BPI).
+The trio gained prominence for their debut single "Cardboard Box" (2022) after achieving viral popularity throughout social media, and received a silver certification by the British Phonographic Industry (BPI).

 The song preceded the release of the group's debut extended play (EP), The Lead (2022), and was met with positive reception despite failing to chart.
 Flo later surprise-released their second EP titled 3 of Us (2023), while performing their first concert tour.
 The group released their debut studio album Access All Areas (2024), which spawned a collaboration with American rapper GloRilla for "In My Bag".
 The album peaked at number three on the UK Albums Chart and saw moderate success on the Billboard 200.
 It also received a nomination for Best Progressive R&B Album at the 68th Annual Grammy Awards.

 Flo are a recipient of several accolades, including the annual survey BBC Sound of... and the Brit Award for Rising Star.
 They were also nominated for Best Group and Best New Artist at the 23rd BET Awards.